markschl/uvsnake/README.md

 ## Example

-The [test directory](test) contains an example dataset and shows how this pipeline is validated and how the data can be analyzed in R.
+The [`mock_example` directory](mock_example) contains an example dataset and shows how this pipeline is validated and how the data can be analyzed in R.